Latropos/DataBase_Spring_React/README.md

-![You can search for qouestion](/wyszukiwanie_pytan.jpg) You can search for qouestion
+![You can search for qouestion](/wyszukiwanie_pytan.jpg) You can search for question
+You can answer the question